Charles Fanning

-Charles F. Fanning, Jr. is an Irish American historian and academic.
+Charles F. Fanning, Jr. is an American historian and academic.

 Life

 He grew up in Norwood, Massachusetts.
-He graduated from Harvard College in 1964, with a master's in 1966, and from the University of Pennsylvania with a master's and doctoral degrees, in 1968 and 1972.
+He graduated from Harvard College in 1964, with a master's in 1966.
+From the University of Pennsylvania with a master's and doctoral degrees, in 1968 and 1972.

 He taught at Bridgewater State College, and at Southern Illinois University Carbondale from 1993 to 2007.
-He and his wife, Frances, live in Carbondale, Illinois.
+He and his wife, Frances, live in St. Louis, Missouri.
 They have two children, Stephen, born in 1982 and Ellen, born in 1984.

 A Medal and Lecture in Irish Studies are named for him.